 While in the Google Analytics tab, it’s also important to make note of any existing ROI that can be attributed to social.
-This can include making note of metrics such as Goal Completions and Goal Value from social.
-Below you can see how Goal Value is broken up into the amount from each social account in a bar chart:
+This can include making note of metrics such as Conversions, Transaction, and Event Count from social.
+Below you can see how Transaction, Total Revenue is broken up into the amount from each social account in a bar chart:

 10. Add Personalized Commentary

 Finally, the most important part of a social media audit is your personalized commentary.
-Many clients will simply want to read your insights from the audit, and this is the place to do so.
+Many clients will want to read your insights from the audit, and this is the place where you can provide your unique understanding of their data.
 Your commentary is where you should include your insights from the analysis above, for example:

 Evaluating each channels’ performance, including the best opportunities for growth

 Highlighting successes (e.g. what to do more of) and challenges (e.g. what to do less of)

 Providing suggestions for what to focus on in the next 90 days, for example, the type of posts, frequency, channel, and so on